aakansha-gkmit/Inventory_Management_System_Documentation/docs/technical_doc.md

 2. The frontend sends these credentials to the backend authentication endpoint (`/api/auth/login/`).
 3. The backend validates the credentials against the **Users** table.
 4. If valid, the backend generates both an **Access Token** (short-lived) and a **Refresh Token** (long-lived) using **Simple JWT**.
-5. These tokens are returned to the frontend and securely stored.
+5. These tokens are returned to the frontend and securely stored in the local storage.
 6. When the access token expires, the frontend uses the refresh token at `/api/auth/refresh/` to obtain a new one.
 7. If credentials are invalid, the system responds with **HTTP 401 Unauthorized**.